 Felix Simon is a student on the DPhil in Information, Communication & the Social Sciences, and was previously a student on the MSc in Social Science of the Internet.

 As a member of the Leverhulme Doctoral Centre “Publication beyond Print”, he is currently researching the implications of AI in journalism and the news industry, jointly supervised by Prof Gina Neff and Prof Ralph Schroeder and generously funded by the Leverhulme Trust.
-He has published in Journalism Studies, The Information Society, International Communication Gazette, International Journal of Press/Politics, the International Handbook of Internet Research and Transformative Works and Cultures and has co-authored various RISJ reports on topics ranging from innovation in the media to COVID-19 misinformation.
-His research has been covered, among others, in The Guardian, The Washington Post, Politico, Süddeutsche Zeitung, Nature, CNN, and the BBC and he has given evidence to the UK House of Lords.
+He has published in Journalism Studies, Journalism Practice, The Information Society, International Communication Gazette, International Journal of Press/Politics, the International Handbook of Internet Research and Transformative Works and Cultures and has co-authored various RISJ reports on topics ranging from innovation in the media to COVID-19 misinformation.
+His research has been covered, among others, in The Guardian, The Washington Post, Politico, Financial Times, Süddeutsche Zeitung, Nature, New Statesman, Business Insider, CNN, and the BBC, and he has given evidence to the UK House of Lords.

 His past and current research focus on AI in the news, political communication in the digital age, big data in politics and the entertainment industry, as well as the changing nature of journalism and the media in the 21st century.
 He also takes an active interest in populism and the future of mis- and disinformation.